Contributed By Hull & Hull LLP

 To establish a valid trust in Canada, the “three certainties” must be present: the certainty of intention, the certainty of subject matter, and the certainty of objects.
-The settlor must have the intention of divesting himself or herself of the trust property, which he or she must also intend to be held in the trust instrument for the beneficiaries identified in the trust document.
+The settlor must have the intention of divesting themselves of the trust property, which they must also intend to be held in the trust instrument for the beneficiaries identified in the trust document.

 Trust arrangements whereby the settlor is the sole trustee, retains significant discretion with respect to the management of the trust property, and/or appoints a trustee who will be compliant in following the settlor’s instructions should be treated with caution so as not to give rise to a “sham trust”.